Ecclesiastes 10

 Notes

-The chapter opens with one of the most memorable images in wisdom literature.
-The Hebrew זְבוּבֵי מָוֶת is literally "flies of death" -- that is, dead flies, or perhaps flies that bring death (i.e., contamination).
-The two verbs יַבְאִישׁ ("to cause a stench") and יַבִּיעַ ("to ferment" or "to bubble forth") describe the ruinous effect: the precious, carefully compounded perfumer's oil is rendered foul and useless.
-The point is disproportionate impact -- a tiny cause produces an outsized effect.
-Just so, סִכְלוּת מְעָט ("a little folly") can outweigh חָכְמָה ("wisdom") and כָּבוֹד ("honor").
+The chapter opens with a striking image.
+The Hebrew זְבוּבֵי מָוֶת is literally "flies of death" -- that is, dead flies, or perhaps flies that bring death, meaning contamination.
+The two verbs יַבְאִישׁ ("to cause a stench") and יַבִּיעַ ("to ferment" or "to bubble forth") describe the effect: the perfumer's carefully compounded oil is rendered foul and useless.
+The point is disproportion: a small cause, a large ruin.
+So too, סִכְלוּת מְעָט ("a little folly") can outweigh חָכְמָה ("wisdom") and כָּבוֹד ("honor").
 The Hebrew word יָקָר ("precious" or "weighty") here functions comparatively: a little folly is weightier -- more consequential -- than wisdom and honor combined.
-This is a deeply unsettling observation: wisdom is powerful but fragile, while folly has a disproportionate destructive capacity.
+Wisdom is powerful but fragile; folly need not be great to overwhelm it.

 Verse 2 uses "right" and "left" symbolically.
 In the ancient Near East, the right hand was the position of skill, favor, and good fortune (Psalm 110:1, Matthew 25:33), while the left hand was associated with awkwardness and ill omen.
 The wise person's heart naturally inclines toward what is skillful and favorable; the fool's heart gravitates toward the opposite.
 The Hebrew is strikingly compact -- just nine words to capture a fundamental orientation of character.

-Verse 3 extends the portrait: the fool cannot conceal his folly even on a routine walk down the road.
+Verse 3 extends the portrait: the fool cannot conceal his folly even on a routine walk.
 The phrase לִבּוֹ חָסֵר ("his heart is lacking") means his good sense is absent.
-The verb וְאָמַר ("and he says") indicates that the fool actively announces his folly to everyone -- not by a deliberate declaration, but by behavior so transparent that it amounts to a public announcement.
-The fool's inner deficit is always visible from the outside.
+The verb וְאָמַר ("and he says") indicates that the fool actively announces his folly to everyone -- not by deliberate declaration, but by behavior so transparent that it amounts to one.
+His inner deficit is always on display.

 Wisdom Under Authority (vv.
 4--7)